What is the Honest Target Curve?

 My Honest Target Curve is a visual outline of the sound I consider natural, realistic, and emotionally truthful.
 It represents the balance, tone, and timbre that align with how I hear music in real life.
 This curve reflects years of listening experience, thousands of hours with reference tracks, and a commitment to accuracy over excitement.

-It’s a guide that helps me evaluate whether a product reproduces instruments and vocals with believable tone, maintains a neutral and natural balance across the frequency spectrum, and preserves the spatial cues that create an honest soundstage.
+It serves as a guide — a way for me to evaluate whether a product reproduces instruments and vocals with believable tone, maintains a neutral and natural balance across the frequency spectrum, and preserves the spatial cues that create an honest soundstage.
 The curve highlights the qualities I value most: controlled and textured bass, lifelike mids, smooth and natural treble, and a presentation that lets the recording — not the tuning — define the space.

 Most importantly, my target curve is a reference point for consistency.
 It keeps my impressions grounded, helps me identify deviations from natural reproduction, and ensures that every review is built on the same foundation of realism, neutrality, and immersion.
 It’s not a rulebook — it’s a compass that points toward the sound I consider honest.